banana-bread/falcons-stats/README.md

 - Stores data in a SQLite database
 - Provides stats via API endpoints for [Ottawa Falcons](https://ottawafalcons.com/) soccer club teams

+> **Note:** This project is currently under active development.
+Some features may change or be incomplete.

 ## Tech Stack

 - Python